Home > Blog > Tutorials > How to Translate an Elementor Site the Easy Way on WordPress

 It works with all Elementor content and widgets.
 For example, you can translate sliders, popups, forms, theme builder templates… anything!
 You can even translate the images and URLs in your Elementor designs so that visitors get different images or URLs based on their chosen language.

 You can either manually translate all of your Elementor content.
-Or, you can start by automatically translating your content with DeepL or Google Translate and then manually refining those translations as needed.
+Or, you can start by automatically translating your content with the built-in TranslatePress AI service and then manually refining those translations as needed.
+In addition to TranslatePress AI, you also have the option to connect your Elementor site directly to Google Translate or DeepL.

 Finally, the translated versions of your Elementor content are fully SEO friendly, which means Google can index and rank them.
 TranslatePress also implements other multilingual SEO best practices like hreflang tags and multilingual sitemaps.